aced-differentiate/closed-loop-acceleration-benchmarks/README.md

     * `sequential_learning.py`: Script for running multiple independent trials of sequential learning (SL) and recording a history of training examples, model predictions and prediction uncertainties.

-        If run as-is, the script performs 20 independent trials of 100 SL iterations to optimize the `binding_energy_of_adsorbed` property in the bimetallic catalysts dataset mentioned above, using three acquisition functions (results from each recorded separately): random, maximum likelihood of improvement (MLI) and maximum uncertainty (MU).
+        If run as-is, the script performs 20 independent trials of 100 SL iterations to optimize the `binding_energy_of_adsorbed` property in the bimetallic catalysts dataset mentioned above, using four acquisition functions (results from each recorded separately): random, maximum likelihood of improvement (MLI), maximum uncertainty (MU), and space-filling.

     * `plot_acceleration_from_sequential_learning.py`: Script to aggregate results from the `sequential_learning.py` script, calculate and plot statistics related to acceleration from SL over a baseline.

+        If run as-is, the script reproduces the 3-paneled FIG.~5 in the main text.

+    * `plot_acceleration_from_sequential_learning__ALL_ACQ.py`: Similar to the previous script; plots and compares statistics from all acquisition functions considered (MLI, MU, random, space-filling) for all SL tasks.

-        If run as-is, the script reproduces the 3-paneled Figure 5 in the paper.
+        If run as-is, the script reproduces the 3-paneled FIG.~S1 in the Supplementary Information.

 ## Running the scripts